ncatlab/nlab-content/pages/4/6/7/8/18764/content.md

   \Gamma'_{\Sigma,tcp}(\tilde{E}^*) / im_{tcp}(P^*)
 $$

-obtained from the underlying exact sequences of vector spaces in prop. \ref{ExactSequenceOfGreenHyperbolicSystem} is also a [[continuous linear map|continuous]] linear isomorphism for the [[dual space]] topology on the left.
+obtained from the underlying exact sequences of vector spaces in prop. \ref{ExactSequenceOfGreenHyperbolicSystem} are also [[continuous linear map|continuous]] linear isomorphisms for the [[dual space]] topology on the left.

+The first of these is the statement 1) to be proven.

-Moreover, once again exploiting the exactness of the sequence (eq:GreenHyperbolicOperatorDualExactSequence) in prop. \ref{ExactSequenceOfGreenHyperbolicSystem}, we also have the chain of isomorphisms
+From the second, by once again exploiting the exactness of the sequence (eq:GreenHyperbolicOperatorDualExactSequence) in prop. \ref{ExactSequenceOfGreenHyperbolicSystem}, we also have the chain of isomorphisms

 $$
   \label{ChainOfIsomorphisms}